 - For the public, it creates the opportunity for access to lots of information resources with a single ID, password and account.
 But unlike proprietary services such as iTunes or Facebook Connect, the customer will be able to choose among a plurality of service providers who can compete over financial and privacy terms. - It also creates a platform for affiliates to respond in a customized, personalized way to information requests, because it makes it possible for the user to offer their preference information when making an information request. - For advertisers, it solves the problem of multiple government or enterprise. identities for the same person, without them having to maintain any personally identifiable information or be beholden to one or two huge platform operators who hold master user accounts. - For publishers, it creates the possibility of subscription networks through background "microaccounting" for cross-sITEGA exchanges of value and payment.

-Each of these brings a large constituency of potential support and interest; each are possible in an integrated approach to the sharing of data about users and transactions.
-A system to do any three, strategically designed, can do the other one as a by product.
+integrated approach to the sharing of data about users and transactions.
+A system to do any three, strategically designed, can do the other one as a byproduct.